mobinasri/flagger/README.md

 ### ***Note: HMM-Flagger is an HMM-based version of Flagger, offering improved functionality and performance.
 It replaces the previous version, Flagger v0.4.0, and is recommended for all users from now on.***
 ### Overview

-<<<<<<< HEAD
-Here is a description of a read-based pipeline that can detect different types of mis-assemblies in a draft dual/diploid assembly. (*What is a dual assembly?
-Read [this page](https://lh3.github.io/2021/10/10/introducing-dual-assembly)*).
-One core component of this pipeline is a tool named **HMM-Flagger**.
-HMM-Flagger recieves the read alignments to a draft diploid assembly, detects the anomalies in the read coverage along the assembly and partition the assembly into 4 main components; erroneous, (falsely) duplicated, haploid and collapsed.
+HMM-Flagger is a read-mapping-based tool that can detect different types of mis-assemblies in a dual or diploid genome assembly.
+HMM-Flagger recieves the read alignments to a genome assembly, uses Hidden Markov Model to detect anomalies in the read coverage along the assembly and finally partitions the assembly into four classes; erroneous, falsely duplicated, haploid (structurally correct) and collapsed.

-## Quick Start (Need a BAM and FASTA file)
+## Quick Start In Three Steps (Needs a BAM and FASTA file)
 ### 1. Create a whole-genome BED file

 ```